KaranSoren21/blockchain_attendance_management_system/README.md

 1.Ethereum Remix
   - go to `https://remix.ethereum.org/`
   - Click on new file.
-  - Write code for smart contracts in solidy programming language.
+  - Write code for smart contracts in solidity programming language.
+For the learning purpose, you can simply copy my solidity program code and paste it on the ethereum remix plaform.
 2. Solidity Compiler
   - Click on solidity compiler
   - Click on compile file_name.sol